Soccer - Hong Kong keen to be part of a China World Cup

-HONG KONG Hong Kong football chief Timothy Fok has called on Beijing to keep the territory in mind should China launch a bid to host the World Cup finals.
+HONG KONG (Reuters) - Hong Kong football chief Timothy Fok has called on Beijing to keep the territory in mind should China launch a bid to host the World Cup finals.

 Speculation about a potential Chinese bid to host the global soccer showpiece has grown since President Xi Jinping spoke of his desire to see China qualify for another World Cup, host one and, eventually, win the tournament.